Butterfly Milkweed (Asclepias tuberosa) Quick Facts:

-Our Butterfly Weed Milkweed plants come in a 3.5 inch pot and are grown to be safe for the many nectaring butterflies that are attracted to this plant as well as the Monarch caterpillars.
-These plants have overwintered and should bloom this summer.
+Our Butterfly Milkweed plants come in a 3.5 inch pot and are grown to be safe for the many nectaring butterflies that are attracted to this plant, as well as the Monarch caterpillars.

 Butterfly weed plants are not a weed at all.
 In fact it is a very well behaved plant in the butterfly garden.
 It will spread in clumps but unlike some milkweeds it is not aggressive through underground rhizomes.

-The flowers are a brilliant orange and are very attractive to all different species of butterflies.
-In our garden the Swallowtail butterflies seem to really love this plant.
+The brilliant orange flowers attract many different species of butterflies.
+In our garden, the Swallowtail butterflies seem to really love this plant.